mcohen01/amazonica/README.md

 ;; if no :credentials key is provided the default authentication scheme is used (preferable), ;; see the [Authentication] #(authentication) section above

+;; if no :dynamodb-adaptor-client? is provided, then it defaults to not using the ;; DynamoDB Streams Kinesis Adaptor.
+Set this flag to true when consuming streams ;; from DynamoDB

 ;; returns the UUID assigned to this worker
 (worker! :app "app-name"